A shopper who watches a video about a product is more likely to buy it.

-In the past few months, publishers like Simon & Schuster, Harlequin, Scholastic, Wiley and others, have commissioned and produced hundreds of these short videos.
+In the past few months, publishers like Simon & Schuster, Harlequin, Scholastic, Wiley and others, have commissioned and produced hundreds of these short videos from austin film production companies and similar groups.
 They’re posting them on their own company websites, on Amazon, YouTube, author sites and blogs, and an expanding universe of multimedia and social networking sites.

 Some of these book videos look like movie trailers, with high production values, location shots and paid actors.
 Some are just about the author, with talking heads and an interview at home about the book and how it was written.

 This is a book trailer for New Confections of a Closet Master Baker by Gesine Bullock-Prado (Broadway Books/Random House Sept.
 09).
 It’s about the author and her quest for meaning and purpose in her life, which she discovers by becoming a master baker and opening her own shop in Vermont where she creates pastry and cakes to die for.
 They’re so well photographed you’ll want to rush out and buy them, and the book.